 Surgical abortions, also known as in-clinic abortions, are procedures used to remove the uterus’ contents to end a pregnancy effectively.
 The following methods are used in surgical abortion (2):

-- Suction curettage, vacuum aspiration, or Dilatation and Curettage (D&C) is a standard procedure to remove pregnancy of five to six weeks after missed menstruation.
+- Suction curettage, vacuum aspiration, or Dilatation and Curettage (D&C) is a standard procedure to remove pregnancy of 5-12 weeks after missed menstruation.

 - Dilatation and Evacuation (D&E) uses dilatation and forceps to remove the products of conception.
 This method is used to remove pregnancies over 14 weeks.